Dien Bien Phu and the top 10 things to see and do in Dien Bien

 7. Dien Bien mountain villages

 Complete your historic stay in Dien Bien Phu with a rich discovery trip to hamlets and ethnic villages.
-You will appreciate the warm meeting with the ethnic families through a traditional meal or the folk songs of the Thai, Hmong… Head towards Ban Men, Ban Ten, Ban Co My and Ban Phieng Loi villages, you will not regret it.
+You will appreciate the warm meeting with the ethnic families through a traditional meal or the folk songs of the Thai or Hmong.
+Head towards Ban Men, Ban Ten, Ban Co My and Ban Phieng Loi villages and you will not regret it.
 This also supports local community tourism.

 8. Mountain markets

-Place of life of mountain populations, the local market is to visit without hesitation to learn a little about the cultural riches of the region.
-Colourful, these weekly markets of Tua Chua district will make you come across merchants dressed in their shimmering traditional custom.
-Take advantage of your visit in Dien Bien to discover one of its markets, Muong Bang, Xa Nhe and Ta Sin Thang.
+To find out more about the social lives of these mountain people, visit the weekly market to learn a little about the cultural riches of the region.
+Colourful, these weekly markets of Tua Chua district will make you come across merchants dressed in their shimmering traditional outfits.
+Take advantage of your visit to Dien Bien to discover one of its markets, Muong Bang, Xa Nhe and Ta Sin Thang.